Denver Tuesday Tango Classes

 Argentine Tango requires both learning to dance and learning tango.
 Our curriculum is a progressive series of skill building and vocabulary (steps) for navigating the dance floor and interpreting the music.
 Each musical element can be learned separately and integrated into previously mastered material.
 This gives you a logical set of dance moves that "mix & match".

-- Walk to the cross: Inline-cross; Weave to the cross; Weave to the "not-cross".
+- Walks to the cross: Inline-cross; Weave to the cross; Weave to the "not-cross".

 - Mini Front Ochos at the Cross